 Regarding function, feminine associations of ornamentation are linked to the foundations of domesticity.
 The birth of Modernism heightened these gender-based classifications, dismissing the use of ornamentation as “feminine”.
 Additions such as curtains and other decor that “softened” the rigidity of modern architecture were criticized as superficial.

-The proposed installation investigates a reversal of power as assumed by gender binaries.
+The installation investigates a reversal of power as assumed by gender binaries.
 Inspired by the act of erosion, “mother nature’s” powerful force to sculpt and control “her” formations, the work installation aims to restore the pavers’ tensioned relationship with the earth.

 Working in the unforgiving medium of concrete, the rigid massing of traditional square paver design is carved to create organic reveals inspired by topographical land formations - eroding the concrete.
 Each paver form was created using layers of recycled cardboard, hand-cut, and stacked to create a terrain.
 A thin membrane of plastic was draped onto the forms prior to pouring, which allowed the concrete to set in these pillowy-, hammock-like edges that cured as plush contours - contradicting the rigidity of the material.
 The black hue of the pavers represents power and depth.
 Absorbing all light, all color, and all heat - it represents a dominant force.